 In May 2022, we entered into a Sales Agreement ("Sales Agreement") with Stifel, Nicolaus & Company, Incorporated ("Stifel"), under which we may offer and sell from time to time at our sole discretion, up to an aggregate of 800,000 shares of our common stock, par value \$0.0001 per share, through Stifel as our sales agent.
-During the nine months ended September 30, 2022, we sold 125,334 shares of our common stock under the Sales Agreement at a weighted average price of \$188.98 per share resulting in net proceeds to us of \$23.0 million, after deducting underwriting discounts and commissions and deferred offering costs.
+During the three months ended March 31, 2023, we sold 100,000 shares of our common stock under the Sales Agreement at a weighted average price of \$131.19 per share resulting in net proceeds to us of \$12.7 million, after deducting underwriting discounts and commissions and deferred offering costs.
 The Company intends to use the net proceeds from the shares of common stock offered and sold to primarily replenish funds expended to satisfy anticipated tax withholding and remittance obligations related to the net settlement upon vesting of restricted stock unit awards ("RSU") granted to employees under the equity incentive plans.

-Our purchase obligations primarily include design and simulation licenses.
+Our purchase obligations primarily include design and simulation licenses and non-cancelable purchase commitments from agreements with our contract manufacturers as well as a multi-year purchase agreement with commitment to purchase minimum quantities of MEMS wafers and research and development, tooling and sample cost under the agreement.
 For information about our contractual obligations refer to "Note 5 - Lease" and "Note 9 - Commitments and Contingencies" of the Notes to Condensed Consolidated Financial Statements.